lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 [](#fig:adna) shows a perfect A-DNA helix made of the same number of base pairs as the one shown in [](#fig:bdna).
 Compared to B-DNA, it is evident that A-DNA is shorter and thicker, and the base pairs are inclined by $\approx 20^\circ$ with respect to the helical axis.

+[^A-DNA]: In both cases the A form [is thought to protect the genetic material from extreme conditions](https://en.wikipedia.org/wiki/A-DNA#Biological_function).

 ### Z-DNA

 ```{figure} figures/zdna.png